ricardofiorani/ricardofiorani/README.md

 I believe in writing clean, readable and maintainable code 🛠️.
 I enjoy working on challenging projects 💡 and continuously learning and improving my skills 📚.

-Feel free to take a look at my projects 📂, and connect with me 🙋‍♂️ if you want to discuss anything related to software engineering 🤖, Music 🎶, Rick and Morty, or The Office.
+Feel free to take a look at my projects 📂, and connect with me 🙋‍♂️
 LinkedIn: https://www.linkedin.com/in/ricardofiorani